 The fanny packs football players wear are actually known as hand warmers.
 These hand warmers often have air-activated warmers inside them, which allow the hands to stay warm, away from the cold.

 Quarterbacks and wide receivers are the top two positions to wear these hand warmers.
-They wear these hand warmers to make sure that their hands are at optimal temperature for both throwing and catching the football.
+They wear these hand warmers to ensure that their hands are at optimal temperature for throwing and catching the football.